lydell/eslint-plugin-simple-import-sort/README.md

 ## Example configuration

-This example uses the following extra (optional) plugins:
+This example uses [eslint-plugin-import], which is optional.

-- [eslint-plugin-prettier]
-- [eslint-plugin-import]
+It is recommended to also set up [Prettier], to help formatting your imports (and all other code) nicely.

 ```json
 {